huyndao/deep-learning-setup-on-linux/README.md

 # How to set up Linux for Deep Learning, with NVIDIA GPU
+The steps below are how I set up my laptop to play with Tensorflow/Keras for deep learning.

 ## Verify version compatibility and note down
 At this moment, the latest version of Tensorflow is compatible with python3.8, Cuda 11.0, cuDNN 8.0